onesamket/onesamket/README.md

 ### 🤝 Let's Connect

 I'm always excited to connect with fellow developers, tech enthusiasts, and potential collaborators.
-Whether you have a project idea, a question, or want to chat about the latest in tech, feel free to reach out!
+Whether you have a project idea, a question, or want to chat about the latest tech, feel free to reach out!

 ---
   <div align="center" >